bevyengine/rfcs/rfcs/41-ui-navigation.md

 ## Prior art

 I've only had a cursory glance at what already exists in the domain.

-Beside the godot example, I found the [Microsoft
-`FocusManager` documentation](https://docs.microsoft.com/en-us/windows/apps/design/input/focus-navigation-programmatic)
-to be very close to what I am currently doing ([additional Microsoft resources](https://docs.microsoft.com/en-us/windows/apps/design/input/focus-navigation))
+Beside [godot](https://github.com/godotengine/godot-docs/blob/master/tutorials/ui/gui_navigation.rst), I found the [Microsoft `FocusManager` documentation](https://docs.microsoft.com/en-us/windows/apps/design/input/focus-navigation-programmatic) to be very close to what I am currently doing ([additional Microsoft resources](https://docs.microsoft.com/en-us/windows/apps/design/input/focus-navigation))

-Our design differs from Microsoft's classical UI navigation in a few key ways.
+Our design differs from Microsoft's UI navigation in a few key ways.
 We have game-specific assumptions.
 For example: we assume a "trail" of active elements that leads to the sub-sub-submenu we are currently focused in, we rely on that trail to navigate containing menus from the focused element in the submenu.